Adding an Azure resource group as a source

 You can later do the following:

-• Only if you want a data mover configuration to be automatically assigned to all the entities that belong to this source.
-Edit any of the existing Azure resource groups (click Edit Edit ) to enable the Use data mover configuration switch, and then, from the Data Movers drop-down menu, select an existing data mover configuration.
+Only if you want a data mover configuration to be assigned to all the entities that belong to this source.
+Edit the Azure resource group (click

-By clicking Add Add New, you are automatically redirected to the dialog box that enables you to add new data mover configuration.
+Add New, you are automatically redirected to the dialog box that enables you to add a data mover configuration, if not already added.
 For details, see Creating a data mover configuration.